nourrminaa/oop2-labs/src/main/java/com/nourmina/oop2labs/course/Chapter1.md

 - the components are placed in a row until no more components can fit in that row, then a new row is started automatically.
 - `FlowPane mainPane = new FlowPane(Orientation.VERTICAL);`: now all the components are placed each on a line
 - `FlowPane firstNamePane = new FlowPane(5,7);` : the first one is the Horizontal Gap, the second is the Vertical Gap between the nodes in the same pane
+- we can also set the Vertical Gap or Horizontal using pane.
 ---

 ### d.
 GridPane